 Changing household demographics and population increases have influenced home ownership trends and a move from home ownership to renting privately.
 They have also influenced changes to the dwelling type need of households (ABS 2017d; COAG 2018; Yates 2015).

 Family composition and marital status are related to housing tenure (Baxter & McDonald 2005; Stone et al. 2013).
 Over recent decades, the average household size has decreased and the number of single-people and single-parent households has increased, tending to have lower home ownership rates than other household types (Yates 2015).
 In 2016, for example, 16% of single-parent households with dependent children rented privately, an increase from 6.3% in 1981.

 Population increases in Australia are driving demand for housing, other services and infrastructure (COAG 2018).
-More than two-thirds (67%) of the population increase in 2016–17 occurred in Brisbane, Melbourne and Sydney (ABS 2018).
+Most (84%) of the population increase in 2018–19 occurred in Brisbane, Melbourne and Sydney (ABS 2020).
 Overseas migration has contributed to increased housing demand (Daley et al. 2018).
 Most immigrants move to major cities, leading to an increase in demand for housing in these areas.
 International students have also had an impact on the private rental market, predominantly in major cities (Parkinson et al. 2018).
 The subsequent pressure on housing stocks in these areas highlights the need for coordinated and well considered urban planning strategies.

 For more information on home ownership and housing tenure, see: